jlSites/funWithGit/README.md

 * 8:55 PM 25/06/2014

 tried to contact with GitHub using Linuxmint at the office box, but failed because of the http proxy:-(

+* 10:48 PM 9/09/2014

+tried to contact with GitHub using Linuxmint on office laptop at home, and it's working fine after disabled all cntlm proxy settings (System Settings...)